 Add some cross training to avoid boredom

 Rather than burn out on running and end up hating it, you could always do some cross training a few days a week instead of just running every day.
 This is another way to change things up!
 And if you use an elliptical or bike at the gym you can probably watch TV or play on your phone/iPad while you workout.

 Show off and get support!

 When all else fails and you are on yet another run and feeling bored, try entertaining yourself.
-Sing, think about something ridiculous, imagine winning the race- whatever will take your mind off the fact that you are still running!
+Listen to music or a podcast, sing, think about something ridiculous, imagine winning the race- whatever will take your mind off the fact that you are still running!

 What are your tips for to avoid boredom while training for a marathon?